 (9) Where a person is charged as the occupier of a place on land with an offence against subsection (2), or as the person in charge of any apparatus with an offence against subsection (3), it is a defence to the charge if the person proves that the escape of the oil or oily mixture was due to accident which could not have been avoided, foreseen or anticipated and that all reasonable precautions were taken for the prompt discovery of the escape of the oil or oily mixture and thereafter for preventing or reducing the escape of the oil or oily mixture.

+[Section 8 amended: No. 24 of 2023 s.
+111.]

 9. Discharge of oil etc. into State waters during transfer operation, offence

 (1) In this section, transfer operation means any operation that is involved in the preparation for, or in the commencement, carrying on or termination of, a transfer of oil or of an oily mixture to or from a ship or a place on land.